comp-methods-fsu-2021/Ward_Corpus/README.md

 # Process for this Class

 Many of the sources for my main project do not lend themselves to the aims of this class.
 I have, however, found a source that discusses the fleet organization and the nascent concept of the use of aircaraft in naval operations in the inter-war years.
-As a single issue, this makes this corpus a little hard to navaigate so I plan to locte each article and break it out of the main txt file and create a file for each individual piece.
+As a single issue, this makes this corpus a little hard to navigate so I plan to locate each article and break it out of the main txt file to create a file for each individual piece.

 # Cleaning